Rabbit Health & Illnesses

 Cecotropes, on the other hand, look like small, shiny grapes, which have a very noticable strong smell.
 As these cecotropes exit their system, the rabbit eats these nutritious grape-like droppings, which provide essential bacteria and nutrients.
 Rabbits who do not eat their cecotropes are prone to malnutrition.
 The most common cause of rabbits not eating their cecotropes is a diet too rich in sweets or fats, so giving your rabbit a healthier diet is a must.

-An unspayed adult rabbit has higher chances of getting cancer than an altered one, especially in females, which is something we found out the hard way.
+An unspayed adult rabbit has higher chances of getting cancer than an altered one, especially in females, which is something we found out the hard way with our 6-year old rabbit, Bonbon.
+Cancer in unspayed female rabbits is common especially once they reach 3 years old.
 If you notice any bumps or lumps in your rabbit, be sure to bring her to the vet as early as possible.
 Like in humans and any other pets, cancer is a serious illness that must be addressed right away.